Children Living Away from Home (Including those who are Privately Fostered and those Placed in Secure Accommodation on Welfare Grounds)

 3. Foster Care

-Where there is reasonable cause to believe that a child in foster care has suffered or is likely to suffer Significant Harm in the foster placement, the Responding to Allegations Against Staff, Carers or Volunteers Procedure will apply and a LADO Allegations Meeting will be convened.
+Where there is reasonable cause to believe that a child in foster care has suffered or harm in the foster placement, the Responding to Allegations Against Staff, Carers or Volunteers Procedure will apply and a LADO Allegations Meeting will be convened.

 In these circumstances, the LADO Allegations Meeting should consider the safety of any other children living in the household, including the foster carers' own children, grand-children or any children cared for by the foster carers in their home as well as any children whom the foster carers may be caring for or working with outside their home in a voluntary or paid capacity e.g. teaching, faith or youth work, scouts or other groups.